 - You won’t be able to share new files and printers using HomeGroup.

-The HomeGroup (view) and HomeGroup (view and edit) options still appear when you right-click a folder in File Explorer, and then point to Give access to.
-However, neither option will do anything in Windows 10 (Version 1803).
+The HomeGroup (view) and HomeGroup (view and edit) options still appear in Windows 10 (Version 1803 or later) when you right-click a folder in File Explorer and then point to Give access to.
+However, neither option does anything.
 To share a file or folder, select Specific people from the same shortcut menu instead.

 What hasn’t changed?

-Any folder, files, printers that you previously shared using HomeGroup will continue to be shared.
+Any folders, files, or printers that you previously shared using HomeGroup will continue to be shared.
 This means that:

 - If one user account was set up on a PC for sharing, you can continue using that one account for sharing.